Protecting Utahns from the Surveillance State

 Jason Chipman

-Jason directs Libertas’ government affairs efforts with state governments.
+Jason directs Libertas’ public policy efforts with state government.
 Before joining Libertas, Jason spent 8 years as a member of the Missouri House of Representatives.
 He received bachelor’s degrees in Organizational Leadership from Drury University and Accounting from Central Methodist University.
 Jason worked for a semiconductor supply company for 14 years before getting elected, wearing many different hats in that time.
 He also spent 5 years in the US Navy, completing two deployments to the Persian Gulf aboard the USS John F. Kennedy CV-67.
 Jason and his wife Elane home school their five children and enjoy traveling and hiking.

 Share Post: